tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 With the discovery of large language models (LLMs) as effective generators of dialog-like utterances, we now have the tools for machines to interpret, generate, and engage with human language, facilitating a bridge of communication between humans and machines.
 As a result, we're witnessing a total resurgence of chatbot-like entities, embodied in a new wave of startups creating entities from AI companions to personal AIs.

 But despite their considerable advances, we're yet to replicate the dynamic, engaging, and context-rich conversations characteristic of human dialogue in any significant way.
-Notably, creating human-like dialog agents essentially reduces to the following question:
+Notably, creating human-like agentic dialog essentially reduces to the following question:

 > How do we program a conversation?

-Here, we present an important step towards realizing engaging conversational design with a new paradigm called *goal-driven dialog agents* (GDDA), with the **SocialAGI** library providing a simple implementation in imperative code.
+Here, we present an important step towards realizing engaging conversational design with a new paradigm called *goal-driven agentic dialog* (GDAD), with the **SocialAGI** library providing a simple implementation in imperative code.

 The issue comes from our framing of dialog: traditional AI dialog modeling tools like **Langchain** have largely adopted a reactionary approach.
 They await user input, analyze it, and generate a fitting response.
 While this approach is undeniably effective for many applications, it often feels unidirectional and contextually sparse, resulting in dialogues that feel 'flat'.
-In contrast, goal-driven dialog agents (GDDA) is a paradigm shift towards proactive, goal-oriented dialog models that can make conversations more engaging and dynamic.
+In contrast, goal-driven agentic dialog (GDAD) is a paradigm shift towards proactive, goal-oriented dialog models that can make conversations more engaging and dynamic.

-Goal-driven dialog agents perceive conversational modeling as identical to the computation of any particular task, but where the inputs and outputs are more abstract.
+Goal-driven agentic dialog frames conversational modeling as identical to the computation of any particular task, but where the inputs and outputs are more abstract.
 In the language of task-driven agents, we would characterize the dialog task as "agentic", where the "task" is to ellicit a class of response from the user, with the only accessible "tool" being conversational utterences themselves to realize the target end state.

 <div style={{"max-width": "350px"}}>